tinytoolman/tinyhanatools/README.md

 ### GNU Rights distributed by: Schoeman and Brink, LLC
 ### Developed by: Tinus Brink AKA: "Tiny"

+The below tool is created for HANA2 SPS05.
+We will soon start working on SPS07.
+This file explains how to download the files and build a single executable that can be run from the sidadm user.

 Currently build and tested for SUSE Linux Enterprise Server 15 SP4 (SLES15.4)

 ##Install git on your HANA SLES DEV or SANDBOX host:

 ####Git Option A: Install git